mysterioux/gatsby-chrisblog/content/posts/2020-01-01---A-New-Year-A-New-Path.md

 ---
-title: A New Year and A New Paht
+title: A New Year and A New Path
 date: "2020-01-01"
 template: "post"
 draft: false